Yann Ehrlacher

-Yann Ehrlacher (born 4 July 1996) is a French auto racing driver who competes in the TCR World Tour for Cyan Performance Lynk & Co.
+Yann Ehrlacher (born 4 July 1996) is a French auto racing driver who competes in the TCR World Tour for Geely Cyan Racing.
 He was the 2020 World Touring Car Cup winner and defended the title in 2021.
 He is the son of former racing driver Cathy Muller and Yves Ehrlacher, a former professional footballer.
 He is also the nephew of Yvan Muller, quadruple winner of the World Touring Car Championship.

 Debut in motor sport

-Unlike most drivers of his generation, Yann Ehrlacher has never competed in karting.
+Unlike most drivers of his generation, Ehrlacher has never competed in karting.
 He made his motorsport debut in a Mitjet 1300 at the end of the 2012 season, where he already stood out for his speed.